annefarrell/personal-website/content/authors/admin/_index.md

 #- Visitors
 ---

-Anne Farrell is a PhD student in her fifth year at the [University of Chicago] (https://www.cs.uchicago.edu/).
+Anne Farrell is a PhD student in her fifth year at the [University of Chicago](https://www.cs.uchicago.edu/).
 Her research interests include self-aware computing, real-time scheduling, and resource management in mobile and embedded systems.
 Her advisor is Prof. [Henry Hoffmann](http://people.cs.uchicago.edu/~hankhoffmann/).